Dream Dad: Production

-The initial premiere of Dream Dad was originally On November 17, 2014 at 5:45pm, replacing Pure Love.
-However, due to its popularity, last minute decision and unexpectedly selection of Bagito — the known network's teen drama series — as a later's replacement, the air date was later moved to November 24, 2014 at 7:45pm, replacing Hawak Kamay.
+The initial premiere of Dream Dad was originally On November 17, 2014 at 5:45 P.M., replacing Pure Love.
+However, due to its popularity, last minute decision and unexpectedly selection of Bagito — the known network's teen drama series — as a later's replacement, the air date was later moved to November 24, 2014 at 7:30 P.M., replacing Hawak Kamay.